Distortion matrix approach for ultrasound imaging of random scattering media: Results

 where $W(\mathbf{r})$ is the spatial window function

-The extent $(\Delta x, \Delta z)$ of this spatial window should be subject to the following compromise: It should be large enough to average the fluctuations linked to disorder, but sufficiently small to enable a local measurement of aberrations.
-This choice can be made by minimizing the ratio between the distortion entropy $\mathcal{H}(\sigma_i)$ and the number of input focal points, $N=(\Delta x \Delta z)/(\delta x \delta z)$, considered in each sub-distortion matrix.
-In present case, the extent of this window has been adjusted to 5$\times$5 mm$^2$.
+The extent $(\Delta x, \Delta z)$ of this FOI should be subject to the following compromise: It should be large enough to average the fluctuations linked to disorder, but sufficiently small to enable a local measurement of aberrations \alex{(see \textit{SI Appendix}, Section S5)}. \laura{\alex{Here,} the dimensions of this window have been \alex{empirically} set to \alex{$\Delta z=5$~mm, with $\Delta x=25.6$~mm} (the lateral extent of the image)}.
 For each image pixel $\mathbf{r\p}$, a normalized correlation matrix $\mathbf{\hat{C}'}(\mathbf{r\p})$ can be deduced from $\mathbf{{D}'}(\mathbf{r\p})$.
 The first eigenvector $\mathbf{U_1}(\mathbf{r\p})$ yields a local aberration phase law for each pixel of the image.
 It can then be used to build an estimator $\mathbf{\bar{T}}$ of the global transmission matrix $\mathbf{T}$:

 $\mathbf{\bar{T}}$ is then used to compensate for all of the phase distortions undergone by the incident and reflected wavefronts.
 Mathematically, this is accomplished by applying the phase conjugate of $\mathbf{\bar{T}}$ to both sides of the far-field reflection matrix $\mathbf{R}^{\prime}_{k k}$: